 What is the due date for North Carolina Insurance CE Credits?

 They say that nothing lasts forever, but when it comes to insurance producer licensing in North Carolina, that isn’t necessarily the case.
 Producer licenses are perpetual, eternal, everlasting.
-So long as producers update their CE every two years by the last day of the licensee’s birth month, they’ll have a lifelong active license.
+So long as producers update their CE every two years (in odd or even years based on the producer’s birth year) by the last day of the licensee’s birth month, they’ll have a lifelong active license.